isaacismaelx14/portfolio-old/README.md

 - **DARK MODE 🌙:** I added the dark mode option.
 - **AUTO DARK MODE ⚙️:** Now the web detects if your system is using dark mode or not to adjust the colors 👍.
+- **KEEP THE THEME MODE PREFERRED 📁:** Save your current theme mode and save in localStorage